tcsabina/redmine-cluster/README.md

 The access the loadbalancer, you need to expose it to the host system that runs minikube:
 `minikube tunnel`

-After this start a browser on the host system, and navigate to http:\\\\localhost
+After this start a browser on the host system: navigate to http:\\\\localhost, should open the redmine GUI navigate to http:\\\\localhost:81, should open the dashboard, which shows all Issues of the redmine system

 ##
 To remove something: